Horringer Court Prospectus

 - Vertical tutor system ensures that your child’s tutor is with them throughout their time with us and so that Year 5 can meet regularly with their Year 8 buddies

-- Buddy day once a week where we encourage Year 8 to undertake an activity with their Year 5 buddy
+- Buddy day once a week where we encourage Year 8 to have lunch with their Year 5 buddy

 - Heads of House who support the Pastoral Care provided by the tutors